skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 GitHub has been rolling out more features to help project creators.
 Issues, the feature we are focusing on here, helps organize requirements, future work, and facilitate collaboration.
 It allows the project owner to create discrete units of work to move the project along.

-TODO: add a section and picture about what Issues make availble: tags, descriptions, etcs.
-Then a transition into what the description should include

-Ideally, Issues should have the following:
+Ideally, Issues should communicate the following information:

 * Summary - describing what needs to be accomplished and/or how it will impact the project.
 * Acceptance Criteria - explicit steps that need to be covered for the Issue to be considered done.